Efficient MCMC Sampling with Dimension-Free Convergence Rate using ADMM-type Splitting: Background and Problem Formulation

 Figure \ref{fig:DAG} shows the directed acyclic graph (DAG) associated to this instrumental Bayesian hierarchical model.

-We could have considered an alternative prior for $\B{z}_{i}$ as in \citep{dai2012sampling,Rendell2018,Vono2019_AXDA} but this choice is motivated by the fact that the corresponding quadratic potential enjoys attractive properties such as smoothness and strong convexity.
+We could have considered an alternative prior for $\B{z}_{i}$ as in \citet{dai2012sampling,Rendell2018,Vono2019_AXDA} but this choice is motivated by the fact that the corresponding quadratic potential enjoys attractive properties such as smoothness and strong convexity.
+Conditions ensuring that $\joint(\btheta,\B{z}_{1:b})$ is a probability density function are detailed in Propositions \ref{prop:integrability_simpler_condition} and \ref{prop:integrability_ergodicity}.